Achieving energy access (SDG7) while tackling climate change (SDG13): Learnings and next steps post a proof-of-concept implementation

 - Regulations: The complex regulatory environment in compliance carbon markets are prohibitive for distributed energy companies.
 Whilst few certification methodologies exist for distributed energy products, these are not designed for the volume the off-grid sector provides, and also tend to be prohibitive with legacy processes in place.

-- Transaction Costs: The current methodology includes manual reporting and auditing, and for a widely distributed project it can be nearly impossible sometimes to have an accurate and credible data sets.
+- Transaction costs: The current methodology includes manual reporting and auditing, and for a widely distributed project it can be nearly impossible sometimes to have an accurate and credible data sets.

 These trends highlight a significant opportunity to unlock the climate market potential which is consistent with the broader climate change dialogue (SDG7 linked to SDG13).
-Bboxx, SouthPole and Shell Foundation are committed towards finding and testing solutions that can unlock such market potential while aiming to attain sustainable energy for all.
+Bboxx, SouthPole and SF are committed towards finding and testing solutions that can unlock such market potential while aiming to attain sustainable energy for all.

 The Opportunity for ‘DDIG’ – Unlocking Climate Finance Through Digitisation

 Over the course of 2019, Bboxx, South Pole, IBM and SF, supported by the UK government, came together as a joint multi-stakeholder team to study, design and develop a novel approach that aims to attract new sources of climate finance (SDG13) towards the achievement of sustainable energy for all (SDG7).
 The concept is coined DDIG, or Distributed Digital Impact Gains.